HossamHeikal/AIS-Pipeline/README.md

 1. Add error-handling to ensure smooth operations.
 2. Push the results to PostgreSQL for easy visualization.
 3. Monitor the system's health regularly.
+4. Add a debezium connector and a kafka image to make more transformations to the postgres table

 Implement error-handling for reliability.
 Integrate results with PostgreSQL for enhanced visualization.